MjMoshiri/MjMoshiri/README.md

 Applied ML engineer focused on LLMs, autonomous systems, and building products that turn models into useful tools.

-I build full-stack systems and coax machines into doing useful things.

-> “Although the landscape of technologies for processing and storing data is diverse and fast-changing, the underlying principles endure.”
+> “Although the landscape of technologies for processing and storing data is diverse and fast-changing, the underlying principles endure.
+If you understand those principles, you’re in a position to see where each tool fits in, how to make good use of it, and how to avoid its pitfalls.”
 >
-> — Martin Kleppmann, Designing Data-Intensive Applications
+> — Martin Kleppmann, *Designing Data-Intensive Applications*

 <sub>📍 San Francisco Bay Area • [LinkedIn](https://linkedin.com/in/mjmoshiri)</sub>